custom-components/ble_monitor/README.md

 #### sensor_names

    (dictionary)(Optional) Use this option to link a sensor name to the mac-address of the sensor.
 Using this option (or changing a name) will create new entities after restarting Home Assistant.
-These sensors are named with the following convention: sensor.mi_sensortype_sensor_name (e.g. sensor.mi_temperature_livingroom) in stead of the default mi_sensortype_mac (e.g. sensor.mi_temperature_A4C1382F86C).
-Note that you will have to manually delete the old entities from the Developer Tools section and the old data won't be transfered to the new sensor.
-Also note that you can still override the entity_id from the UI.
+These sensors are named with the following convention: `sensor.mi_sensortype_sensor_name` (e.g. `sensor.mi_temperature_livingroom`) in stead of the default `mi_sensortype_mac` (e.g. `sensor.mi_temperature_A4C1382F86C`).
+You will have to update your lovelace cards, automation and scripts after each change.
+Note that you can still override the entity_id from the UI.
+After the change, you can manually delete the old entities from the Developer Tools section.
+The old data won't be transfered to the new sensor.
 Default value: Empty

    ```yaml
    sensor: